postmanlabs/labs-docs/src/pages/docs/api-governance/api-testing/security-warnings.md

 Issue description | Possible fix
 --- | ---
 If the `null` origin is allowlisted, an attacker can use various tricks to generate a cross-origin request with the value `null` in the [`Origin`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin) header.
 This will satisfy the allowlist, leading to cross-domain access. | If a web resource has sensitive information, you need to specify the origin in the `Access-Control-Allow-Origin` header.
-Specify trusted websites that need this resource in this header, with the most secured protocol supported.
+You should only specify trusted websites that need this resource in this header, with the most secured protocol supported.

 #### Allowed all origins using a wildcard value